A comparison of categorical and topological entropies on Weinstein manifolds: The case of compact Fukaya category

 \section{The case of compact Fukaya category}

 As mentioned in the introduction, we prove that a variant of Theorem \ref{thm main} holds for compact Fukaya category under an additional assumption.
-The assumption we consider is a kind of ``{\em duality}'' between compact and wrapped Fukaya categories of $\hW$.
+Let $(\hW,d\lambda)$ be a Weinstein manifold and let $W\subset \hW$ be an associated Weinstein domain.
+The assumption we consider is a kind of ``{\em duality}'' between compact and wrapped Fukaya categories of $W$.
 We start Section \ref{section the case of compact Fukaya category} by giving a specific example satisfying the ``duality''.

 Let $T$ be a tree and let $P_n(T)$ be the plumbing of the cotangent bundles of $T^*S^n$ along $T$ as in \cite{Bae-Choa-Jeong-Karabas-Lee}.
 For each vertex $v$ of $T$, let $S_v$ be the Lagrangian sphere in $P_n(T)$ corresponding to $v$, and let $L_v$ be the Lagrangian cocore disk corresponding to $v$.
 This means that the Lagrangian spheres $S_v$ and the Lagrangian cocore disks $L_v$ intersect transversely and that the intersection numbers between those are given by